oscarlai1998/tp/docs/DeveloperGuide.md

 ### 4.1 UI

-UI component
+The Ui feature has 3 primary responsibilities:
-* Executes user command using Logic Component
+1. Executes user command using Logic Component.
+2. Prints resulting message.
-* Listens to calls from Model data so that UI can print the results.
+3. Listens to calls from Model data.

 ### 4.2 Parser